Artcoin-Network/artificial-algorand-contract/README.md

 3. Call the methods of `TealTester`.
 The auto-complete function will help you pass the args.
 E.g. `counter_full_test()` in [tests.py](./artificial_algorand_contract/tests.py)
 4. All tests in the (3.) step should written in [tests.py](./artificial_algorand_contract/tests.py), then imported to the [main](./artificial_algorand_contract/__main__.py) file to be executed.
 Codes in [main](./artificial_algorand_contract/__main__.py) will not persist.
 It's not in `.gitignore` only for the convenience.
 5. Hints:
-   - To use the preset test accounts, just past "main", "alice", "bob" as the account arg.
+   - To use the preset test accounts, just past "master", "alice", "bob" as the account arg.
    - To NOT open the indexer AlgoExplore in browser, add a `settings` arg when instancing the `TealTester` (see code in [teal_tester.py](./artificial_algorand_contract/classes/teal_tester.py) `TealTester.__init__`,`TealTesterSetting`).

 ### Algorand Tools